IRS Substitute for Returns: IRS CP-515 & CP-518 Notices

 The Internal Revenue Code limits the time within which a taxpayer may obtain a refund of overpaid taxes.
 In general, a taxpayer must claim a refund within three years from the time the tax return was filed, or two years from the time the tax was paid, whichever period expires later.
 Withheld taxes and Estimated Tax Payments are deemed paid on April 15th of the year following the tax year in question.
 However, if no return is filed, a refund claim must be filed within two years of the date the tax was paid.

 Non-filer cases typically take longer to resolve.
-And once a SFR is filed, the delays can be multiplied because processing of SFR reconsideration returns is not the highest priority at the IRS.
-According to the IRS, past due tax returns take approximately 6 weeks to process, if accurately completed.
+And once an IRS substitute for return is filed, the delays can be multiplied because processing of SFR reconsideration returns is not the highest priority at the IRS.
+According to the IRS, past due tax returns take approximately 6 weeks to process if accurately completed.
 However, a past due reconsideration return can take several months to process because current-year tax returns normally get priority.
 Besides having to deal with an overstated IRS return and the delays described above, the IRS will take additional enforcement steps for those who repeatedly fail to file year after year.

-Normally all past due tax returns must be filed before the IRS will consider resolving a past due tax account by way of an Installment Agreement, Currently Not Collectible status, or Offer in Compromise.
-However, as long as a SFR has been generated, failure to file an original return or a reconsideration return does not necessarily prevent resolution of a taxpayers delinquent tax account.
+Normally, all past due tax returns must be filed before the IRS will consider resolving a past due tax account by way of an Installment Agreement, Currently Not Collectible status, or Offer in Compromise.
+However, as long as an SFR has been generated, failure to file an original return or a reconsideration return does not necessarily prevent resolution of a taxpayer’s delinquent tax account.
 The Internal Revenue Service is usually willing to move forward if the taxpayer has no interest in filing a reconsideration return or cannot reconstruct the IRS tax information necessary to file it.